usman-s-mahmood/hive-pulse/README.md

 # Hive‑Pulse 🎬🧠📰

 [![Live Site](https://img.shields.io/badge/Live%20Demo-Hive%20Pulse-brightgreen)](https://hive-pulse-engzc8begwbscgc5.westindia-01.azurewebsites.net/)

 **Hive‑Pulse** is a full-stack Django web application that combines an intelligent **movie clustering engine**, a **custom CMS-powered blog**, and a **robust user authentication system** — all built from scratch.

-It allows users to search for **movies and TV shows** via the TMDB API, like content they enjoy, and get clustered insights using **KMeans or KNN** machine learning algorithms.
+It allows users to search for **movies and TV shows** via the TMDB API, like content they enjoy, and get clustered insights using **KNN** machine learning algorithm.
 It also includes a feature-rich blog section and a secure, production-ready authentication workflow.

 ---